Navy censures 5 in deadly sinking of amphibious vehicle - KESQ

 Eric Dubin, lawyer for the families of seven of the troops killed, said in a statement that his clients were glad to see the military taking action against the leadership involved.

 “We are pleased the military continues to investigate this deadly tragedy and find accountability and answers,” Dubin said in a statement.
-But he said the families will not be compensated because of a legal theory known as the Feres doctrine, which dictates that troops cannot sue the federal government for injuries sustained while serving in the military, with the exception of medical malpractice cases.
+But he added, “unfortunately our clients are stuck behind the roadblock that is the Feres Doctrine,” referring to the legal theory that dictates that troops cannot sue the federal government for injuries sustained while serving in the military, with the exception of medical malpractice cases.

 The Marines use the amphibious vehicles to transport troops and their equipment from Navy ships to land.
 The armored vehicles outfitted with machine guns and grenade launchers look like tanks as they roll ashore for beach attacks, with Marines pouring out of them to take up positions.